 As part of the resiliency program, CDOT plans to use data from past natural hazard events and predictive data from those same risks on the system to improve asset-management decisions.
-The process is being integrated into existing procedures and will allow CDOT to take a proactive approach to meet 23 CFR 667 requirements.
+The process is being integrated into existing procedures and will allow CDOT to take a proactive approach to meet Part 667 requirements.
 Additionally, when resilience is built into a twice damaged asset, CDOT can remove that asset from future Part 667 reporting requirements.
 The process integrates into the Department-wide STIP planning process.
-A draft process map with step-by-step guidance for how CDOT assesses and mitigates twice-damaged assets are presented in Figure 29.
-Figure 29 DRAFT Process Flow for Assessing and Mitigating Twice-Damaged Assets
+A draft process map with step-bystep guidance for how CDOT assesses and mitigates twice-damaged asses is presented in Figure 29.